iloveicedgreentea/madvr-envy-homeassistant/readme.md

 ### Home Assistant Setup
 Add this to configuration.yaml

-I recommend a scan_interval of at least 3.
-The integration will poll every $scan_interval seconds.
+I recommend a scan_interval of 1.
+This will update the attributes most quickly

 ```yaml
 remote: